jravier/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     + AngletoGravity or Magnitude for the gravity referential
     + X, Y or Z for the phone sensors referential
 * measure taken (mean or std).
 Enough self explanatory even if abbreviated.
-    + Please note the special token "(Mean)" for the angles, stressing that it is not the same as the means for the other components.
+    + Please note the special token "Mean" (capital M) for the angles, stressing that it is not the same as the means for the other components.

+The tokens are separated by a dot in the names, so they are clearly identified.
+It doesn't appear to be a problem for using the variables names in code.

 ## Transformation
 Given the above explanations, the transformation is easy to describe.
 Here are the steps taken by the script doing it: